← Back

 • Open-label design, though outcome assessment was blinded.

-• Early stopping for efficacy after 218 of 318 planned patients may overestimate treatment effect.
+• Early stopping for efficacy after interim analysis of 212 patients (218 randomized of 318 planned) may overestimate treatment effect.

 • Rescue intracranial angioplasty/stenting was needed in 55%, reflecting predominantly atherosclerotic etiology that may differ from Western populations.